martin41goudxpw/notes/README.md

 # 2024-02-11
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to write clean, readable code that is easy to maintain and update.
 Embrace the use of comment and documentation to explain your coding decisions and the reasoning behind them.
 Lastly, always be open to learning new technologies and programming languages.
 The industry is constantly evolving, so staying up-to-date with the latest trends and techniques will set you apart from the competition.

+# 2024-02-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By giving priority to the most critical tasks first, you can ensure that your project stays on track and that you aren't spending time on insignificant details.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you're always working towards the right goals.